On the Issuance of Film Permits for Filming at Public Areas

 Delivery of the final contracts with the competent authorities will take place during office hours, directly to the legal representative of the applicant company or a person authorized to proceed in the matters concerned.

 Location Office will be responsible for transmitting the applications for permit to use public areas involving state owned real estate (except for locations classified as high priority national monuments) to the property manager.

 The following additional procedures related to film shooting may also be initiated with Location Office.

 - procedure for the issuance of the approval of the manager of a public road;

 - procedures for the issuance of permits authorizing switching off of decorative streetlights / streetlights;

 - application for services of the police involving detouring traffic and securing locations;

 - police permit on the use of weapons designed for theatrical use (Paragraph (3) Section 35 of the Film Act);

 - procedures involving film shooting at protected natural areas of local significance (Paragraph (4) Section 35 of the Film Act).

-Applications for initiating other procedures will be transmitted by Location Office to the competent bodies responsible for the specific area in order for enabling these to take the necessary measures.
+Applications for initiating other procedures will be transmitted by Location Office to the competent bodies responsible for the specific area for enabling these to take the necessary measures.